MarcL/marclittlemore.com/src/posts/2024/2024-03-05-automatic-netlify-rebuilds.md

 ## Adding a Netlify rebuild scheduled function

-If you've never used scheduled functions before, think of them as silent workers who can automate tasks for you while you sleep and do this on a consistent schedule! :robot:
+If you've never used scheduled functions before, think of them as robot workers who can automate tasks for you while you sleep and do this on a consistent schedule! :robot:

 Create a new file in your `netlify/functions` directory called `rebuild-yearly.mts`.
 This will be the scheduled code that calls our rebuild hook.